ramcq/foundation-web/foundation.gnome.org/about/bylaws.rst

 Election and Term of Office of Directors
 -----------------------------------------

-1. Each of the directors shall hold office for one (1) year.
+1. Each of the directors shall hold office for one (1) year, or a period of up to two (2) years as determined by the Board and announced prior to an election being called.

 2. Directors shall be elected by the membership in accordance with the rules set forth on http://foundation.gnome.org/electionrules.html.